File Organizer CLI Reference¶

 search¶

-Search for files by name pattern with optional type filtering.
+Search for files by name pattern with optional type filtering, or use hybrid BM25+vector semantic search to find files by content relevance.

 Usage:

-Arguments: - QUERY — Search query (glob pattern like *.pdf or keyword like report) - DIRECTORY — Directory to search in (default: current directory)
+Arguments: - QUERY — Search query (glob pattern like *.pdf, keyword like report, or a natural-language phrase when using --semantic) - DIRECTORY — Directory to search in (default: current directory)

 Examples: